 - SIP trunking to a legacy third party PBX provider

 - SIP trunking to a network gateway device or SBC

 Genesys Cloud supports all three channels.
 From an SIP trunking perspective, architect them the same way.
-We recommend establishing SIP trunks to each of your Edge appliances.
+We recommend establishing SIP trunks to each of your Edges.

 When using SIP trunking in Genesys Cloud, we recommend separating inbound and outbound traffic to different SIP trunks.
 Separating traffic provides the best telephony resiliency and future scalability options.